 The idea of having Matt feed me chocolate covered strawberries makes me feel extremely awkward and also very queasy.
 When I eat, I wanna eat… not put on some weird sexy food show.
 Gross.
-What better way to give Valentine’s Day the big up-yours than to activate beast mode and feast like your life depending on it.
-We’re talkin real un-sexy foods like super sticky chicken wings and glazed ribs, big greasy slices of pizza and huge bowls of spaghetti covered in red sauce.
+What better way to give Valentine’s Day the big up-yours than to activate beast mode and feast like your life depends on it.
+We’re talking real un-sexy foods like super sticky chicken wings and glazed ribs, big greasy slices of pizza and huge bowls of spaghetti covered in red sauce.
 Get stuck into a massive burger or a totally overstuffed hot-dog.
 You’ll know it’s the right kind of food to choose because it’ll be the kind to get all over your face.
 Perfect.

 6. Start a health kick

 Invest your hard-earned money in your own health and well-being!
 Get some acupuncture done or organise some sessions with a personal trainer or a nutritionist to help you get started with food and exercise plans.
 Invest in new workout gear, a gym or yoga membership.
 Spend your money on a juicer or blender to make healthy treats.
 Do up a new 30-day health plan for yourself and make 14th February day one!